 A Summer trip to Barcelona is the perfect opportunity to combine sightseeing with some fun activities by the water.
 The Mediterranean sea offers lots of opportunities for sunbathing, relaxing by the beach, going sailing and also practicing all kind of fun water sports.

-These are the best sea sports in Barcelona:
+These are the best Barcelona water sports:

-Paddle surf and kayak.
 Let’s start our list with the quieter experiences: Paddle boards are a traditional sailing form original from the Polynesia that has made our coasts recently and quickly become a trend.
 You are standing on a surf board and use a paddle to propel yourself.
 It’s relaxing, yet it’s good exercise and makes you work on your balance and stability.
 In the other hand, canoes might give you a sense of more safety, and roaming is also loads of fun.

-Jet ski.
 The ideal activity for motorbike fans that want to transfer their passion for speed and driving to the water.
 Some jet skis can be shared by two people, and if you are a group, booking several of them to go rushing across the waves can be such a fun idea!
 You’ll be able to go jet skiing in Barcelona along the local coast while enjoying the views and the speed, and feeling the sea spray over your skin.

-Scuba diving.
-Ok, I agree: the Mediterranean sea isn’t the Caribean or the Maldives.
+Ok, I agree: the Mediterranean sea isn’t the Caribbean or the Maldives.
 Our see is deeper and darker, and the fish aren’t as colorful.
 You won’t get to cross a shark or a dolphin either.
 But what about the emotion of being underwater and feeling like a mermaid?
 Listening to the silence only broken by the bubbles and the sound of your breathing.
 Fish schools swimming past you.
 Seaweeds and corals rocking to the water currents…

 AND BONUS!
 What about water skiing in Barcelona?